 7 Best Benefits of Acerola

-Some of the most unique health benefits of acerola include its ability to manage diabetes, reduce signs of aging, prevent certain types of cancer, improve heart health, increase circulation, reduce allergic reactions, stimulate the immune system, increase eye health, protect the skin, and improve mood.
+Some of the unique health benefits of acerola include its ability to manage diabetes, reduce signs of aging, prevent certain types of cancer, improve heart health, increase circulation, reduce allergic reactions, stimulate the immune system, improve the eye health, protect the skin, and improve your mood.

-In terms of culinary applications, acerola cherries have a distinct flavor, and are eaten in much the same way as regular cherries, although they aren’t related: either raw, or in baked goods, candies, ice creams, jellies, jams, and frozen juice concentrates.
-There is even some use of acerola in the production of certain alcohols.
+In terms of culinary applications, acerola cherries have a distinct flavor and are eaten in much the same way as regular cherries, although they aren’t related: either raw, or in baked goods, candies, ice creams, jellies, jams, and frozen juice concentrates.
+There is some use of acerola in the production of certain alcohols.
 The real benefit, however, comes from the rich mixture of nutrients and vitamins contained in the fruit, in addition to a wealth of antioxidants and one of the highest concentrations of vitamin C in any fruit.
-Now, let’s take a closer look at some of the many health benefits of acerola.

 Health Benefits of Acerola

-Diabetes Management: Recent research has shown that the antioxidants found within acerola cherries can actually help to slow the release of sugar into the bloodstream.
+Recent research has shown that the antioxidants found in acerola cherries can actually help to slow the release of sugar into the bloodstream.
 This regulation of insulin and glucose is a crucial means of preventing diabetic spikes and drops, which can be dangerous (or even deadly) for people suffering from diabetes.
-Acerola cherries not only help to prevent the onset of the condition as well, but also regulate the blood sugar level in healthy individuals.
+Acerola cherries not only help to prevent the onset of the condition as well but also regulate the blood sugar level in healthy individuals.

-Cancer Prevention: Acerola cherries contain a diverse mix of antioxidants, including carotenoids and bioflavonoids, both of which neutralize the effects of free radicals in the body.
+Acerola cherries contain a diverse mix of antioxidants, including carotenoids and bioflavonoids, both of which neutralize the effects of free radicals in the body.
 Free radicals are the damaging byproducts of cellular metabolism that cause healthy cells to mutate into cancerous or unhealthy cells, while also exacerbating other serious diseases.
-In terms of acerola cherry’s antioxidants, they have been linked to slowing the spread of lung cancer in those patients suffering from this very common form of the disease.
+In terms of acerola cherry’s antioxidants, they have been linked to slowing the spread of lung cancer in patients suffering from this disease.

-Metabolic Issues: To keep your body running at a normal pace, you need to regulate your metabolism.
-One of the most important groups of vitamins with which to do that is the vitamin B family.
-These vitamins, including niacin, riboflavin, and folic acid, help to regulate your hormonal and metabolic processes to ensure that your body runs smoothly!
+To keep your body running at a normal pace, you need to regulate your metabolism.
+One of the most important groups of vitamins which help to do that is the vitamin B family.
+These vitamins, including niacin, riboflavin, and folic acid, help to regulate your hormonal and metabolic processes to ensure that your body runs smoothly.

-Digestion: Although acerola cherries don’t have as much fiber as many other fruits, it is still significant and can definitely help boost your digestive health.
+Although acerola cherries don’t have as much fiber as many other fruits, it is still significant and can definitely help boost your digestive health.
 Dietary fiber promotes smooth passage of food through the gastrointestinal tract, which relieves constipation, bloating, diarrhea, cramping, and more serious issues like gastric ulcers.
-Furthermore, dietary fiber even helps clear out dangerous cholesterol from the heart!
+Furthermore, dietary fiber even helps clear out the dangerous cholesterol from the heart.

-Word of Caution: Some people have reported adverse reactions to eating acerola cherries, including upset stomachs, sleeplessness, and insomnia.
+Some people have reported adverse reactions to eating acerola cherries, including upset stomachs, sleeplessness, and insomnia.
 Too many acerola cherries can also cause diarrhea.
-The high levels of vitamin C can also be dangerous if you suffer from gout, as it can boost levels of uric acid.
+The high levels of vitamin C can be dangerous if you suffer from gout, as it can boost levels of uric acid.
 Other than that, acerola cherries are not commonly known as an allergenic food.